 Skip to Main Content.

-Last week, California residents voted against the expansion of local rent control measures.
+Earlier this month, California voters soundly rejected the expansion of local rent control measures.
 According to votes tallied as of the date of this post, more than 60% of voters voted against Proposition 33 (also known as the “Justice for Renters Act” or “Prop 33”), which would have granted local governments the authority to enact rent control ordinances for certain types of residential properties by repealing the 1995 Costa-Hawkins Rental Housing Act.
-This was the third time since 2018 that California residents have voted to maintain the current state limitations on local rent control.
+This was the third time since 2018 that California voters have voted to maintain the current state limitations on local rent control.

 Current Rent Control Laws

 The Costa-Hawkins Rental Housing Act preempts local governments from enacting rent control measures in three specific ways.
 First, owners who rent out single family and condo properties are permitted to set the initial and renewal rental rates for their tenants.
 Second, owners of multifamily residential properties built after February 1, 1995, are permitted to set the initial and renewal rental rates for their tenants.
-Finally, for multifamily residential properties built prior to February 1, 1995, local governments may not control the initial rents for new tenants moving into vacated properties; however, local governments may limit renewal rental rates.
+Finally, for multifamily residential properties built prior to February 1, 1995, local governments may not control the initial rents for new tenants moving into vacated properties (known as “vacancy decontrol”); however, local governments may limit renewal rental rates.

 Although Prop 33 did not pass, around a quarter of California residents live in communities with some form of local rent control law.
 In Los Angeles, for example, certain residential rental properties are subject to limitations on allowable rent increases through the city’s Rent Stabilization Ordinance.
 This ordinance allows the Los Angeles City Council to set a maximum allowable rent increase as a percentage of the tenant’s current rent, which can be 0% as it was from March 30, 2020, through January 31, 2024.